Þorsteinn frá Hamri

-Þorsteinn frá Hamri (aka Þorsteinn Jónsson), (15 Mar 1938 – 28 Jan 2018) was an Icelandic writer notable for having been nominated five times for the Nordic Council's Literature Prize over a period of 35 years.
+Þorsteinn frá Hamri (aka Þorsteinn Jónsson), (15 March 1938 – 28 January 2018) was an Icelandic writer notable for having been nominated five times for the Nordic Council's Literature Prize over a period of 35 years.

+Hamri died on 28 January 2018, at the age of 79.

 Writings

 Since his first book of poems released in the 1950s, Þorsteinn frá Hamri had published seventeen volumes of poetry and six of prose fiction by 2000.